 The disability minor stream provides students with an opportunity to develop an appreciation of 'other bodied' people.
 This sequence of units is valid for developing insight into working with people with special needs.
-Students engaging with the content of these units will also develop as reflective educators and recognise when individuals are at risk of exclusion.
-The importance of developing inclusive programs that foster academic and social success will also be explored.
+Students engaging with the

-EDS 1001 Critical Contexts in Disability 12 EDS 2004 Professional Partnerships With Families 12 ED13001 Rights, Advocacy and Discrimination 12 EDS3005 Assessing and Reporting On Students With Diverse Abilities 12
+EDS 1001 Critical Contexts in Disability 12 EDS 2004 Professional Partnerships With Families 12 EDI3001 Rights, Advocacy and Discrimination 12 EDS3005 Assessing and Reporting On Students With Diverse Abilities 12